-The Federal Aviation Administration (FAA) announces its determination that the noise exposure maps for Burlington International Airport, as submitted by the City of Burlington, Vermont, under the provisions of Title I of the Aviation Safety and Noise Abatement Act of 1979 (Public Law 96-193) and 14 CFR part 150, are in compliance with applicable requirements.
+The Federal Aviation Administration (FAA) announces its determination that the noise exposure maps for Burlington International Airport, as submitted by the City of Burlington, Vermont, under the provisions of Title I of the Aviation Safety and Noise Abatement Act of 1979, are in compliance with applicable requirements.

-The effective date of the FAA's determination on the noise exposure maps is December 22, 2015.Start Further Info
+Applicable Date: The effective date of the FAA's determination on the noise exposure maps is September 26, 2019.

 FOR FURTHER INFORMATION CONTACT: